EqualExperts/secure-delivery-playbook/landing-page.md

 # Overview

-The Equal Experts Secure Delivery Playbook is a distillation of our thinking on how best to apply security to continuous delivery.
-This playbook is [open sourced under a Creative Commons license](https://github.com/EqualExperts/secure-delivery-playbook) for the benefit of the wider software development community.
-We encourage contributions and discussion to continually improve this playbook.
+The Equal Experts Secure Delivery Playbook is a distillation of our thinking on how best to apply security within continuous delivery.
+We have [open sourced](https://github.com/EqualExperts/secure-delivery-playbook) it under a [Creative Commons license](https://creativecommons.org/licenses/by-sa/4.0/) for the benefit of the wider software development community, and encourage contributions to continually improve the content within it.

 To help explain some of the concepts in this playbook, we've created the following visual representation of how the various practices work together.